openconfig/featureprofiles/feature/gribi/otg_tests/mpls_in_udp/README.md

 # TE-18.1 MPLS in UDP Encapsulation with QoS scheduler

 Create AFT entries using gRIBI to match destination IP address in a network-instance.
 Encapsulate the matching packets in MPLS in UDP.
 Configure a qos scheduler to rate limit / police traffic based on matching the destination IP address of a packet input to the DUT.

-TODO: Add smaller READMEs for aft next hop counters, one for PF rules, one for policer
+The MPLS in UDP encapsulation is expected to follow [rfc7510](https://datatracker.ietf.org/doc/html/rfc7510#section-3), but relaxing the requirement for a well-known destination UDP port.  gRIBI is expected to be able to set the destination UDP port.

 ## Topology